What Can Victims Do During A Breach Of Personal Protection Order?

 • Step 1: Complete the pre-filing assessment form.

-• Step 2: Fill out the Magistrate’s Complaint form through the ACDA (Automated Court Documents Assembly).
+• Step 2: Completely fill out the Magistrate’s Complaint form through the ACDA (Automated Court Documents Assembly).

 • Step 3: Submit copies of the forms and other relevant documentation to the State Courts.